-- Description of the Agency's Products and/or Services: Service System Monitoring and Planning - Biennial Assessment of the Disability Services System in Virginia identifies and delineates the needs of people with disabilities, the services and supports available to them through state programs and other mechanisms, the cost and effectiveness of those programs, critical issues facing the service system, and Board recommendations for addressing those issues. - Five Year State Plan provides a foundation for Board activities based on the Biennial Assessment and other constituent feedback, available resources, and priorities determined by the Board. - Program Performance Report annually evaluates the success of the Board's investment initiatives and other activities delineated in the federal Five Year State Plan. - Agency Strategic Plan provides background information on the Board and its work as well as specific goals, objectives, strategies, and performance measures beyond those required by the federal Five Year State Plan.
+- Description of the Agency's Products and/or Services: Service System Monitoring and Planning - Biennial Assessment of the Disability Services System in Virginia (to become Triennial in 2011) identifies and delineates the needs of people with disabilities, the services and supports available to them through state programs and other publicly-funded mechanisms, the cost and effectiveness of those programs, areas of concern for the service system, and Board recommendations for addressing those concerns. - Five Year State Plan provides a foundation for Board activities based on the Biennial (Triennial) Assessment and other constituent feedback, available resources, and priorities determined by the Board. - Program Performance Report annually evaluates the success of the Board's investment initiatives and other activities delineated in the federal Five Year State Plan. - Agency Strategic Plan provides background information on the Board and its work as well as specific goals, objectives, strategies, and performance measures beyond those required by the federal Five Year State Plan.